DDMAL/linkedmusic-website/references.md

 Clarke, Rachel Ivy, and Sayward Schoonmaker.
 2019.
 “Metadata for Diversity: Identification and Implications of Potential Access Points for Diverse Library Resources.” *Journal of Documentation* 76 (1):173–96. https://doi.org/10.1108/JD-01-2019-0003.

 Cohen, Ahava.
 2017.
 “Each of Us Has a Name : Creating a Multilingual, Multiscript National Authority Database.” *Catalogue and Index* 186:15–19. https://www.researchgate.net/publication/316513668_Each_of_us_has_a_name_creating_a_multilingual_multiscript_national_authority_database.

+Coladangelo, L P, and Lynn Ransom.
+2021.
+“Semantic Enrichment of the Schoenberg Database of Manuscripts Name Authority through Wikidata.”
+In *Metadata and Semantic Research*, 1537:5.
+Virtual: Springer.

 Corthaut, Nik, Sten Govaerts, Katrien Verbert, and Erik Duval.
 2008.
 "Connecting the Dots: Music Metadata Generation, Schemas and